 And you should be vigilant about your rights and look for ways to protect your work the best you can.
 Overall, book piracy has been a constant presence in the publishing industry and you should just do your best to cope with it until they could find a more effective solution to this issue.

-Now that you know the threat of counterfeit books, you can take the right steps to protecting your work!
+Now that you know the threat of counterfeit books, you can take the right steps to protect your work!
 Visit the Writers Republic blog for more news and writing tips.